 - Owners who have transferred the interest of their residential property into a trust must also bring a copy of their entire trust document when they apply.
 The Property Appraiser must be able to determine who has current beneficial interest in the trust in order to determine who may be eligible to qualify for homestead exemption.

 - If you are not a U.S. citizen and have a permanent resident card, you may qualify for homestead exemption.
-You must bring in your permanent resident card and a declaration of domicile recorded with the Clerk of the Court when you apply.
+You must bring in your permanent resident card.

 Listed below are examples of common things that may cause you to lose your homestead exemption: